HatemHosam/SA-ConvMixer/README.md

 https://github.com/locuslab/convmixer-cifar10

-The ImageNet-1k experiment is implemented in pyTorch using timm's framework, we modify the code from the original ConvMixer available at:
+The ImageNet-1k experiment is implemented in PyTorch using timm's framework, we modify the code from the original ConvMixer available at:

 https://github.com/locuslab/convmixer

-All other codes are originally implemented using tensorflow.
+All other codes are originally implemented using Tensorflow.